2022 Future Dates to Come

 Day 8: Watersports!

 In the morning, we will provide a transfer to board a seaplane flight (40 minutes duration) out to Dry Tortugas National Park (70 miles west of Key West).
-We will spend the day snorkeling the pristine, crystal clear water; exploring 19th-century Fort Jefferson; and sunning on the beach.
+We will spend time snorkeling the pristine, crystal clear water; exploring 19th-century Fort Jefferson; and sunning on the beach.
 Boxed lunch and snacks will be provided.

 We will return to our hotel in the afternoon and enjoy an afternoon at leisure.
 Enjoy dinner together at another of Key West’s intimate local restaurants, before retiring (or not!) for the evening.